 You are at higher risk of giving birth prematurely when you are carrying twins as apposed to a singleton.
 About half of women pregnant with twins give birth at term.
 This means that they give birth when they’re at least 37+0 weeks pregnant.
 The other half gives birth prematurely.
 There are debates in the medical community regarding what the optimal gestational age for twins is.
 Read more about this.
-Depending on the point of view of your doctor, you might be advised to get an induction or c-section, before you go into labour naturally.
+Depending on the point of view of your doctor, you might be advised to get an induction or c-section before you go into labour naturally.

 How does a twin vaginal birth progress?

 Midwife Ditte Toft Heskjær is no stranger to a twin birth.
 She is employed at a Danish hospital in a team designated to women pregnant with twins and women suffering from birth anxiety.
 She gives an insight into how a vaginal twin birth progresses, and how you can conduct yourself during birth in order to get a positive birth experience.
-Also read her advice on how to prepare for giving birth and about having a c-section with twins.
+Also read her advice on how you can prepare for giving birth and about having a c-section with twins.

 The latent phase

-The procedure until the uterus is 10 centimeter dilated, is the same as when you’re giving birth to a singleton.
+The procedure until the uterus is 10 centimeter dilated is the same as when giving birth to a singleton.
 The latent phase lasts until the uterus is 3 centimeter dilated.
 We advise women to stay at home as long as the contractions are irregular in strength and duration.
 When dealing with a singleton birth, we advise women to go to the hospital, when the contractions are of five minutes interval and has a duration of 60 seconds.
 When it’s a twin birth our advice is 5-7 minutes.
 The latent phase will last approximately 8-12 hours.

 The active phase